GSA/digitalgov.gov/content/posts/2014-08-14-challenge-contract-or-grant-which-tool-is-right-for-the-job.md

 ---
+url: /2014/08/14/challenge-contract-or-grant-which-tool-is-right-for-the-job/
 date: 2014-08-14 9:52:00 -0400
-title: 'Challenge, Contract or Grant &amp;#8211; Which tool is right for the job?'
+title: 'Challenge, Contract or Grant &#8211; Which tool is right for the job?'
-summary: 'Choosing between a contract, a grant, or a public prize competition to get solutions to the problems your agency faces is a difficult task.
+summary: Choosing between a contract, a grant, or a public prize competition to get solutions to the problems your agency faces is a difficult task.
 Each is a tool that has different qualities and each might be the best choice for varying situations.
-Sam Ortega, the manager of the Centennial Challenges program at NASA, spoke about'
+Sam Ortega, the manager of the Centennial Challenges program at NASA, spoke about
-authors: [tlowden]
+authors:
+  - tlowden
 categories:
   - Challenges
   - Monthly Theme